AdobeDocs/journey-optimizer-learn.en/help/loyalty/overview.md

 ## Analyze and report

-This section shows you how to measure the performance of your loyalty challenges once they're live.
+This sectioncovers how to measure the performance of your loyalty challenges once they're live.

 <!--
 CARDS